 “The response has been very good, and we have identified two potential partners to work with.
 They recognise the value of having a separate staff rewards card to pay bonuses or other incentives.
 It shows that a bit of thought went into it.
 If it gets paid through payroll it disappears, but if the cash is on a separate card, employees can spend it straightaway or use it to save up for holidays or other treats.”

 The intention after that is to grow the business out.
 “Once customers start using our incentive card solution it will be relatively easy to cross-sell our other products, such as Pecan.”

 The launch of the Pecan product in the Irish and UK markets is a particular area of focus currently.

 “Pecan will give SMEs and their employees much greater control over expenses.
 The card can be used to pay for employee expenses and the company gets to view expenditure in real time.
 The software also allows employees to take pictures of receipts and upload them, thus making reporting much easier.”

-Click here to learn more about Enterprise Ireland’s new Market Discovery Fund.
+Click here to learn more about Enterprise Ireland’s Diversification supports.